 The College of Letters & Science expects that all students declare by the time they earn 75 units.
 Students who remain undeclared will have a registration block against enrollment for the next semester and will need to see an IB advisor to discuss a plan for declaring.

-Declaration Requirements (effective fall 2017)
+Declaration Requirements (effective fall 2023)

 Declarations are only accepted during the periods of instruction for fall and spring semesters; summer declarations are not permitted.
-In order to declare IB as a major, students must have completed:

 Transfer Students